dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 :::moniker range=">= aspnetcore-8.0"

-Consider using the [Azure SignalR Service](xref:signalr/scale#azure-signalr-service) when using interactive server-side rendering.
-The service works in conjunction with the app's Blazor Hub for scaling up a server-side Blazor app to a large number of concurrent SignalR connections.
-In addition, the SignalR Service's global reach and high-performance data centers significantly aid in reducing latency due to geography.
+For Blazor Web Apps that adopt interactive server-side rendering, consider using the [Azure SignalR Service](xref:signalr/scale#azure-signalr-service).
+The service works in conjunction with the app's Blazor Hub for scaling up to a large number of concurrent SignalR connections.
+In addition, the service's global reach and high-performance data centers significantly aid in reducing latency due to geography.
 If your hosting environment already handles these concerns, using the Azure SignalR Service isn't necessary.

 :::moniker-end

 :::moniker range="< aspnetcore-8.0"

-Consider using the [Azure SignalR Service](xref:signalr/scale#azure-signalr-service), which works in conjunction with the app's Blazor Hub for scaling up a server-side Blazor app to a large number of concurrent SignalR connections.
-In addition, the SignalR Service's global reach and high-performance data centers significantly aid in reducing latency due to geography.
+Consider using the [Azure SignalR Service](xref:signalr/scale#azure-signalr-service), which works in conjunction with the app's Blazor Hub for scaling up to a large number of concurrent SignalR connections.
+In addition, the service's global reach and high-performance data centers significantly aid in reducing latency due to geography.
 If your hosting environment already handles these concerns, using the Azure SignalR Service isn't necessary.

 :::moniker-end